Fixed protection

 |

-What other types of protection from the lifetime allowance are there?
+What other types of protection from the lump sum allowance and lump sum and death benefit allowance are there?

-Before fixed protection was introduced it had been possible to protect pre 6 April 2006 benefits from the lifetime allowance charge using primary and enhanced protection.
+Before fixed protection was introduced, it had been possible to protect pre-6 April 2006 benefits using primary and enhanced protection.
+Prior to 6 April 2024, this protected 6 April 2006 benefits from the lifetime allowance which has now been replaced by the lump sum allowance/lump sum and death benefit allowance.
 It is no longer possible to apply for primary and enhanced protection.

 How primary and enhanced protection work is explained in our article primary and enhanced protection.